Slippery Snippets

 I've also enjoyed using bzr and so I'm considering moving to a bzr hosting environment.
 I'm going to investigate Launchpad but I'd welcome any other suggestions.

-Well Blogjet turned out to be a waste of time - its Blogger support is broken, so I can only post new stuff.
+1.2 just for you Well Blogjet turned out to be a waste of time - its Blogger support is broken, so I can only post new stuff.
 Given my posting habits that seems like a waste of money, so no upgrading for me.

 Anyway - down to business.
 I've finally managed to release a new version of the plugin, so grab it form Vim.org: http://vim.sourceforge.net/scripts/script.php?script_id=1318